JuliaGeometry/DelaunayTriangulation.jl/docs/src/index.md

 - Computation of the pole of inaccessibility.
 - The interface for defining geometric primitives is fully customisable.

 To ensure that the algorithms are robust, we use [ExactPredicates.jl](https://github.com/lairez/ExactPredicates.jl) to define all geometric predicates in this package.
+(ExactPredicates.jl can be disabled, as described [here](manual/disabling_ea.md).)
 Much of the work in this package is derived from the book [*Delaunay Mesh Generation* by Cheng, Dey, and Shewchuk (2013)](https://people.eecs.berkeley.edu/~jrs/meshbook.html).

 # Documentation Structure